Murray Newton Rothbard was a professor of economics. He was also one of the most famous members of the Austrian School.

 But Rothbard did not stop there.
 Unlike most other economists Rothbard believed that rational ethics was possible.
 Just like economics and politics are based on scarcity and property rights so is ethics.
 He saw history as a battle between cooperation and exploitation, good and evil, freedom and slavery.
 Exploitation theory and the concept of the ruling elite were central to his theory of history.

 Rothbard had a mission.
 He wanted to reveal the ruling elite by writing a book on world history.
 He began his task with multi volume history of colonial and early independence America, Conceived in Liberty.
 As the name of the book already tells us, Rothbard wanted to show how first the British and the federal state threatened the liberty of the Americans.

 In fact, he believed that the federal American state to be a much greater threat to liberty than the British monarchy ever was.

 Rothbard finished the fourth and final volume of Conceived in Liberty in the seventies.
 For some reason he never continued the series into the 1800’s.
 He continued to write history but his writings on the ruling elite are dispersed among his many books and articles.
 These writings have now been collected and chronologically organized into an excerpted summary.

-This essay continues the summarizing project by focusing on the theoretical side of his writings.
-It demonstrates how Rothbard applied praxeological analysis to develop the traditional theory of the ruling elite into an all-out expose of what Rothbard called RWE, Rockefeller World Empire.
+This essay continues the summarizing project by focusing on the theoretical side of Rothbard’s writings.
+It demonstrates how Rothbard applied praxeological analysis to develop the traditional theory of the ruling elite into an all-out expose of what he called RWE, Rockefeller World Empire.

 Theory and history